Aller au contenu principal

 When writing books for people at different levels of reading skill, it is important to choose the right font, font size, line spacing, and word spacing.

-For general guidance on choosing font sizes, setting the number of words per page, and other aspects of leveled book design, see Davidson (2013), Books that Children Can Read: Decodable Books and Book Leveling.
+For general guidance on choosing font sizes, setting the number of words per page, and other aspects of leveled book design, see Books that Children Can Read: Decodable Books and Book Leveling (Davidson, 2013).

 remarque

 This page talks about formatting text styles.
-For help on formatting text and text boxes, see Formatting Text and Formatting Text Boxes.
+For help on formatting text and text boxes, see Format Text and Format Text Boxes.

 All text boxes in Bloom have a style that defines the appearance for all of the text in that box.
 Here are a few example styles: